Distributed Transactions: An Intuitive Deep Dive

 9. Recommendations for Senior Engineers

-1. Monolith → Regional: start with single-region ACID.
+1. Monolith → Regional: start with single-region ACID (single database transactions).

 2. Global Strong Consistency: use Raft/Paxos + 2PC + HLC/TrueTime.

-3. High-Throughput Eventual Consistency: employ Saga + message broker (Kafka/RocketMQ) + idempotent compensations.
+3. High-Throughput Eventual Consistency: employ Saga + message broker + idempotent compensating transactions.

 4. Deterministic Execution: consider Calvin if you can centralize sequencing.